A Signalized Crosswalk

 - Verbally instruct the students to begin their search (left, right, left and over their shoulders, for turning traffic) and cross when safe.

-- Tell the students to continue walking if the signal changes to flashing "DON'T WALK", but do not allow children to start crossing at this time.
-Help students learn that a flashing "DON'T WALK" signal means Don't Start.
+- Tell the students to continue walking if the signal changes to a flashing UPRAISED HAND, but do not allow children to start crossing at this time.
+Help students learn that a flashing UPRAISED HAND signal means they need to wait.

 - Wait for children to reach the opposite side of the street.

-- Return to the curb or edge of the street with your STOP paddle or stop-arm held high.
+- Return to the curb or edge of the street with your STOP paddle held high.
 After reaching the curb or edge of the street, a guard can lower his or her hand(s) and allow traffic to flow again.
+Return to the curb before the signal turns green for opposing traffic.